Wuxhu11/LittleTiger/_projects/1_project.md

 </div>

 We are also <span style="color: blue;">the first to consider the case that competition exists in some pairs of clients</span> while any other two clients are independent of each other {% cite Tan24a %}.
-This occurs when there exist certain organizations in the same market area and there also exist certain organizations in different market areas.
-Organizations in the same market area competes for the same population.
+This occurs when there exist organizations in the same market that compete for the same population area, and there also exist organizations in different market areas that serve different populations.

-For example, hospitals located in different cities serve different populations and can be clients in an FL ecosystem aimed at improving public health.
-As depicted in the right figure, the hospital in city $C$ focuses exclusively on improving its own ML model, and its utility is independent of any client in other cities.
+For example, hospitals can be clients in an FL ecosystem aimed at improving public health.
+The hospital in city $C$ focuses exclusively on improving its own ML model, and its utility is independent of any client in other cities.
+In contrast, hospitals within the same city (for example, city $B$) serve the same population.
+Then, competition arises since the two hospitals compete for patients and the utility of a hospital is inversely proportional to the model performance of its competitor.

 Such two PTs are considered “independent”, where the shared global model in FL functions as a public good for social welfare, similar to a radio signal, where each individual only values the quality of the received signal.
 In contrast, hospitals within the same city (for example, city $B$) serve the same population, which can include public and private hospitals.

 Every project has a beautiful feature showcase page...